astutus/olimp.run/src/content/post/return-to-gym.md

 > **free testosterone kept sinking**,
 > and the **only marker consistently out of range was DHEA-S**.

+For reference, these were my actual DHEA-S results over time:

+- **19 Feb 2025:** 155.5 µg/dl
+  (after a running deload: only 2×5 km per week, but still heavy calisthenics)

+- **13 Jun 2025:** 131.36 µg/dl
+  (during peak training load)

+- **21 Nov 2025:** 142.4 µg/dl
+  (current)

+The pattern was clear:
+**every time overall load dropped, DHEA-S went up.
+Every time intensity returned, DHEA-S fell again.**

+This confirmed that my issue wasn’t testosterone at all — it was long-term HPA axis stress.

 I don’t even know my baseline DHEA-S, because I only started measuring it when things were already bad — but it has been **stuck in the low end of the range** for almost two years.

 That was the missing piece.